OswaldAnalytics/OswaldAnalytics.github.io/_posts/2016-05-11-Creating-a-Blog-Part-2.md

 I repeated this for my CV.

 Now for some cleanup.
 I dropped the license.md file as I did not need this.
+The CNAME file I deleted and set up a redirect to my blog from my domain host.
 I edited the readme.md file to my name and the template for the blog I used.
 Then I editted my 404 file for fun replacing the text there with some silly stuff.

-Now I do own a web domain so I change the CNAME file and change the Hyde URL to my own URL.
-Now I go to namecheap, my host, and tell www.oswaldanalytics.com to redirect to http://oswaldanalytics.github.io

 With this the basic site is created.
 As a final step to prepare the site for blog posts of my own I go to the _posts folder of my repo and delete the three files there from the Jeykll blog.